anyahush/the-freefrom-cookbook/README.md

 ![](static/images/readme_images/procfile_commands.png)

 - These are both required by Heroku.
 Commit and push your repository.
+- If working in a local copy, open terminal window in IDE and type python3 app.py and run the app.

 ### Heroku and Deployment
 A Heroku account will be required for this.